lpsinger/userguide/content.rst

 The sky localization consists of the posterior probability distribution of the source's sky position and (for :term:`CBC` events only) luminosity distance.
-The GCN Notice and Circular will provide a URL for the sky localization file stored in GraceDB.
+The Classic GCN Notice and Circular will provide a URL for the sky localization file stored in GraceDB, notices delivered over Kafka will provide byte-string representations of the localization file content.
+Avro notices will provide the raw bytes, JSON notices will provide :term:`base64 encoded<base64>` bytes.
 The sky localization is saved in a :term:`FITS` file as a :term:`HEALPix` [#HEALPixFramework]_ all-sky image.
 See our :doc:`sample code
 </tutorial/skymaps>` for instructions on working with sky localization files.

 The sky map URL will generally be of the form